Statscell/Dumpsc/README.md

 - [Galaxy1036/Dumpsc](https://github.com/Galaxy1036/Dumpsc): The original Dumpsc
 - [MasterDevX/XCoder](https://github.com/MasterDevX/XCoder): The original Xcoder. _It's code is used to cut sprites_

+## Supporting Games

+These are the games I have tested with:

+- Clash of Clans
+- Clash Royale
+- Brawl Stars
+- Clash Quest

 ## ⚠️ Information ⚠️

 This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
 For more information see Supercell’s Fan Content Policy.